ChenXin360104/chenxin360104.github.io/content/en/authors/xinchen/_index.md

 ## About Me

 Dr. Xin Chen is a Postdoctoral Researcher at the Key Laboratory of Data Engineering and Knowledge Engineering, Renmin University of China.
-His research focuses on designing efficient query and computational methods to enhance visual analytics of large-scale data.
+His research focuses on developing efficient query and computational techniques to advance the visual analytics of large-scale datasets.